-Presider Let us pray.
+Officiant Let us pray.

 Almighty Father, whose dear Son, on the night before he suffered, instituted the Sacrament of his Body and Blood: Mercifully grant that we may receive it thankfully in remembrance of Jesus Christ our Lord, who in these holy mysteries gives us a pledge of eternal life; and who now lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

 The Lessons

 The First Reading

-Exodus 12:1-14
+Exodus 12:1-4, 11-14

 Reader A Reading from the book of Exodus.

 The Lord said to Moses and Aaron in the land of Egypt: This month shall mark for you the beginning of months; it shall be the first month of the year for you.
 Tell the whole congregation of Israel that on the tenth of this month they are to take a lamb for each family, a lamb for each household.
 If a household is too small for a whole lamb, it shall join its closest neighbor in obtaining one; the lamb shall be divided in proportion to the number of people who eat of it.
-Your lamb shall be without blemish, a year-old male; you may take it from the sheep or from the goats.
-You shall keep it until the fourteenth day of this month; then the whole assembled congregation of Israel shall slaughter it at twilight.
-They shall take some of the blood and put it on the two doorposts and the lintel of the houses in which they eat it.
-They shall eat the lamb that same night; they shall eat it roasted over the fire with unleavened bread and bitter herbs.
-Do not eat any of it raw or boiled in water, but roasted over the fire, with its head, legs, and inner organs.
-You shall let none of it remain until the morning; anything that remains until the morning you shall burn.
 This is how you shall eat it: your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it hurriedly.
 It is the passover of the Lord.
 For I will pass through the land of Egypt that night, and I will strike down every firstborn in the land of Egypt, both human beings and animals; on all the gods of Egypt I will execute judgments: I am the Lord.
 The blood shall be a sign for you on the houses where you live: when I see the blood, I will pass over you, and no plague shall destroy you when I strike the land of Egypt.
 This day shall be a day of remembrance for you.
 You shall celebrate it as a festival to the Lord; throughout your generations you shall observe it as a perpetual ordinance.

-Reader The word of the Lord.
+Reader Hear what the Spirit is saying to God's people.
+People Thanks be to God.